You are here

 You can also check the Medicine Shortage Reports Database for updates.

 Social media’s effect on the shortage and TGA’s response

 When videos about achieving rapid weight loss with Ozempic went viral on TikTok, the trend was also reported online and across other media.
 This triggered a huge demand for the product that the manufacturer was not prepared for, and it quickly developed into a worldwide shortage.

-Many people who were then unable to get Ozempic to treat their type 2 diabetes in Australia wanted to know what the TGA was doing about the medicine’s social media exposure.
+Many people who were then unable to get Ozempic to treat their type 2 diabetes in Australia wanted to know what we were doing about the medicine’s social media exposure.